 Every electrical (EIS) or optical (OIS) image stabilization systems have to be deactivated on your camera and/or your lens.

-The more dynamic is the scene you want to film, the more you’ll have to increase the shutter speed to avoid motion blur.
-E.g. If you’re filming when walking, 1/125 could be quite enough but the result will be more efficient with a higher one.
+The more dynamic the scene you want to film is, the more you will have to increase the shutter speed to avoid motion blur.
+E.g. If you are filming when walking, 1/125 could be quite enough but the result will be more efficient with a higher one.

-As a precaution, we advise not to use SteadXP with lower shutters than 1/250 for an optimal rendering.
+As a precaution, we advise not to use SteadXP with shutter speeds lower than 1/250 for an optimal rendering.